-AG ¶¶ 8(a) and 8(c) have limited applicability.
-Applicant and his spouse had frequent communications with her family living in South Korea, and his spouse is presumed to have a close relationship with her parents and siblings living in South Korea.
-The amount of contacts between an applicant or the applicant's spouse and relatives living in a foreign country are not the only test for determining whether someone could be coerced or exploited through their relatives.
-Because of connections to family living in South Korea, Applicant is not able to fully meet his burden of showing there is "little likelihood that [he and his spouse's relationships with relatives who are residents of South Korea] could create a risk for foreign influence or exploitation."
-Visits to or from family provide additional evidence of concern for family and obligation to family welfare.
+AG ¶¶ 8(a) and 8(c) have some applicability.
+Applicant's spouse had limited contacts with employees at the South Korean Consulate.
+Nevertheless because of these contacts, Applicant is not able to fully meet his burden of showing there is "little likelihood that [he and his spouse's relationships with relatives who are residents of South Korea] could create a risk for foreign influence or exploitation."